 We also found a lack of consensus on a standardised tool to collect information on SSB consumption as evidenced by the variability in questionnaires used to collect the data.
-For this reason, we standardised the various SSB measurements by using methods employed in other studies.24,26,37-39 This approach has been found adequate and useful; however, given that researchers reported limited information on the accuracy, validity and reliability of their questionnaires, the method of measurement of each study and the standardisation approach may have over or underestimated the results.
+For this reason, we standardised the various SSB measurements by using methods employed in other studies.24,26,38-39 This approach has been found adequate and useful; however, given that researchers reported limited information on the accuracy, validity and reliability of their questionnaires, the method of measurement of each study and the standardisation approach may have over or underestimated the results.
 Sensitivity analyses were undertaken to explore the effect of the standardisation approach on the results, including the use of different portion sizes and alternative combinations in the dose-response analysis; however, the relationships observed between SSB and caries and erosion remained unchanged.

 There are, however, some further limitations to consider.
 First, the data extracted from the studies were unadjusted for potential confounders, as only a few studies provided additional information about contextual factors, such as socio-economic status and fluoridated water.
 Second, some studies did not differentiate between the type of beverage, e.g., sparkling juices or sports drinks, instead reporting combined data for all carbonated beverages, which could have introduced some measurement bias as different beverages have different levels of pH and added sugar.
 Also, the actual doses of sugar and acid in the portions of SSB were not reported, which could have led to some degree of misclassification as some beverages categorised as sugar-sweetened beverages may have contained natural sweeteners.
+Finally, we restricted our search to papers in English and Spanish, the languages spoken natively by the research team.
+We may therefore have missed key papers published in other languages.

 Implications for policy and future research

-The findings of this review support public health concerns about the implications of SSB consumption on health and are in line with other studies that have aimed at informing international guidelines for sugar consumption, such as the study undertaken by Moynihan and Kelly.13 As well as potentially reducing weight problems, successful efforts to discourage the consumption of SSB are likely to lead to the prevention of two of the leading causes of morbidity worldwide, dental caries and erosion.
-Interventions to reduce the consumption of acidic beverages are a valuable addition to oral health prevention efforts and may result in large population benefits.
+The findings of this review support public health concerns about the implications of SSB consumption on health and are in line with other studies that have aimed at informing international guidelines for sugar consumption, such as the study undertaken by Moynihan and Kelly.13 As well as potentially reducing overweight and obesity, successful efforts to discourage the consumption of SSB are likely to lead to the prevention of two of the leading causes of morbidity worldwide, dental caries and erosion.
+Interventions to reduce the consumption of SSB are a valuable addition to oral health prevention efforts and may result in large population benefits.

 Although a number of studies provide data on the association of SSB with dental caries and erosion, further research using well-designed controlled studies exploring the effect of different types of SSB, in different age groups, especially in older age groups as caries and erosion are cumulative diseases, and taking into account important confounders such as socio-economic status, are needed.
 The included studies show that there is a large variety of methods of SSB measurement.
 There is need for a standardised method to quantify and measure SSB consumption, as has been implemented in research on alcohol consumption,40 to facilitate future research in this area and to enable public health officials to use this evidence for the development of guidelines and intake recommendations across populations.